chaos-mesh/chaos-mesh/README.md

 eg: define a chaos experiment to kill one tikv pod randomly

-create a chaos experiment file and name it pod-kill-example.yaml
+create a chaos experiment file and name it `pod-kill-example.yaml`.

+> TiDB cluster named `tidb-cluster-demo` must be installed before applying this chaos experiment.
+> For the installation of the TiDB cluster, see [deploy tidb cluster](#deploy-tidb-cluster)

 ```yaml
 apiVersion: pingcap.com/v1alpha1